Role Based Access Control Good Practices

 General good practice

-Ideally minimal RBAC rights should be assigned to users and service accounts.
+Ideally, minimal RBAC rights should be assigned to users and service accounts.
 Only permissions explicitly required for their operation should be used.
-Whilst each cluster will be different, some general rules that can be applied are :
+While each cluster will be different, some general rules that can be applied are :

 - Assign permissions at the namespace level where possible.
 Use RoleBindings as opposed to ClusterRoleBindings to give users rights only within a specific namespace.

 - Avoid providing wildcard permissions when possible, especially to all resources.
-As Kubernetes is an extensible system, providing wildcard access gives rights not just to all object types presently in the cluster, but also to all future object types which are created in the future.
+As Kubernetes is an extensible system, providing wildcard access gives rights not just to all object types that currently exist in the cluster, but also to all object types which are created in the future.

 - Administrators should not use

 cluster-adminaccounts except where specifically needed.
 Providing a low privileged account with impersonation rights can avoid accidental modification of cluster resources.

 system:mastersgroup.
 Any user who is a member of this group bypasses all RBAC rights checks and will always have unrestricted superuser access, which cannot be revoked by removing RoleBindings or ClusterRoleBindings.
 As an aside, if a cluster is using an authorization webhook, membership of this group also bypasses that webhook (requests from users who are members of that group are never sent to the webhook)

 Ideally, pods shouldn't be assigned service accounts that have been granted powerful permissions (for example, any of the rights listed under privilege escalation risks).
 In cases where a workload requires powerful permissions, consider the following practices:

 - Limit the number of nodes running powerful pods.
 Ensure that any DaemonSets you run are necessary and are run with least privilege to limit the blast radius of container escapes.